EndlessSkyCommunity/-Omnis/README.md

 ## Supported

 [Aben](https://github.com/Adde-Endless-Sky-Mods/Aben):
-Beyond the reaches of ordinary space faring civilizations lie the cluster of systems afforded to the Aben.
-Impressive technological advancement contrasts the clear non expansionist nature of the Aben, they believe in cooperation between all life and rarely show signs of hostility.
+Beyond the reaches of ordinary space-faring civilizations lies the cluster of systems afforded to the Aben, though they have yet to lay claim to the greater selection of worlds available to them.
+Impressive technological advancement contrasts the clear non-expansionist nature of the Aben, they believe in cooperation between all life and rarely show signs of hostility.

 [Altera](https://github.com/EricD112/Altera):
 Adds a new civilization to the Ember Wastes: Alterans.
 Alterans, like Heliarchs, are a Tier 2.5 civilization in the Endless Sky universe.
 In total, there are about 80 systems related to Alteran territory.